Circular (Yet Sound) Proofs: Concluding Remarks

 \begin{corollary} There are families of 3-CNF formulas $(F_n)_{n \geq 1}$, where $F_n$ has $O(n)$ variables and $O(n)$ clauses, such that every Circular Resolution refutation of $F_n$ has width $\Omega(n)$ and size~$2^{\Omega(n)}$. \end{corollary}

-It should be noticed that, unlike the well-known observation that tree-like and dag-like width are equivalent measures for Resolution, dag-like and circular width are \emph{not} equivalent for Resolution.
-The sparse graph pigeonhole principle from Section~\ref{sec:exponentialseparation} illustrates the point.
-This shows that bounded-width circular Resolution proofs cannot be \emph{unfolded} into bounded-width tree-like Resolution proofs in any natural (except infinitary?) way.
+It should be noticed that, unlike the well-known observation that tree-like and dag-like width are equivalent measures for Resolution, these are \emph{not} equivalent to width in Circular Resolution.
+The sparse graph pigeonhole principle from Section~\ref{sec:resolution} illustrates the point.
+This shows that Circular Resolution proofs of bounded-width proofs cannot be \emph{unfolded} into bounded-width tree-like Resolution proofs.

-This observation also explains, perhaps, why our proof that Circular Frege simulates Tree-like Frege goes via a very indirect translation, and raises one further question (and answer).
+This observation also explains, perhaps, why our proof that Circular Frege simulates Tree-like Frege goes via a very indirect translation.
+It also raises one further question (and answer).
 It is known that Tree-like Bounded-Depth Frege simulates Dag-like Bounded-Depth Frege, at the cost of increasing the depth by one.
 Could the simulation of Circular Frege by Tree-like Frege be made to preserve bounded depth?
-The (negative) answer is also provided by the pigeonhole principle which is known to be hard for Bounded-Depth Frege \cite{Ajtai1988,PitassiBeameImpagliazzo1993,KrajicekPudlakWoods1995}, but is easy for Circular Resolution, and hence for Circular Depth-1 Frege.
+The (negative) answer is also provided by the pigeonhole principle which is known to be hard for Bounded-Depth Frege \cite{Ajtai1988,PitassiBeameImpagliazzo1993,KrajicekPudlakWoods1995}, but is easy for Circular Resolution, and hence for Circular~Depth-1~Frege.

 One last aspect of the equivalence between Circular Resolution and Sherali-Adams concerns the theory of SAT-solving.
 As is well-known, state-of-the-art SAT-solvers produce Resolution proofs as certificates of unsatisfiability and, as a result, will not be able to handle counting arguments of pigeonhole type.
 This has motivated the study of so-called \emph{pseudo-Boolean solvers} that handle counting constraints and reasoning through specialized syntax and inference rules.
-The equivalence of Circular Resolution and Sherali-Adams suggests a completely different approach to incorporate counting capabilities: instead of enhancing the syntax, keep it to clauses but enhance the \emph{proof-shapes}.
+The equivalence between Circular Resolution and Sherali-Adams suggests a completely different approach to incorporate counting capabilities: instead of enhancing the syntax, keep it to clauses but enhance the \emph{proof-shapes}.
 Whether circular proof-shapes can be handled in a sufficiently effective and efficient way is of course in doubt, but certainly a question worth studying.